 - Host must drive Cu cable

-Active 10G SFP+ DAC provide the added benefit of being “optical-module” like.
+Active 10G SFP+ direct attach cable provides the added benefit of being “optical-module” like.

 - Enhanced Signal Integrity